ClickWellGames/ATM10-Configs/README.md

 ### Twilight Forest

 - Enabled casket locking
-- Disabled portal creation (will be enabled at a later date based on community progression)
+- ~~Disabled portal creation (will be enabled at a later date based on community progression)~~ - *Requested by ClickWell* - June 6th, 2025

 ### Waystones